romariorios/apolo/README.md

 ## Usage

-To use Apolo in a Lua script, require the library normally:
+To use Apolo in a Lua script, you can require the library normally:

     local apolo = require 'apolo'